 The goal of the Iranian regime was not to see the departure of PMOI (MEK) members from Iraq; rather, it sought to annihilate or force them into surrender.
 The victorious transfer of the PMOI (MEK) members and the regime’s major defeat in this regard, which took place simultaneous with growing calls seeking justice for 30,000 political prisoners massacred in 1988, opened a new chapter for the Iranian people and Resistance.

-In its annual declaration, adopted a few days prior to the final relocation of the PMOI (MEK) members, the National Council of Resistance of Iran commended the tireless efforts of its President-elect Mrs. Maryam Rajavi to ensure protection for the safe transfer of Camp Liberty residents outside Iraq.
+In its annual declaration, adopted a few days before the final relocation of the PMOI (MEK) members, the National Council of Resistance of Iran commended the tireless efforts of its President-elect, Mrs. Maryam Rajavi, to ensure protection for the safe transfer of Camp Liberty residents outside Iraq.
 The NCRI said the support extended to the Iranian Resistance by distinguished American, European and Arab personalities provided a political shield for the resettlement of PMOI (MEK) members, noting that otherwise, the Iranian regime and its Iraqi proxies would not have allowed the safe departure of even a single PMOI (MEK) member from Iraq.

 Since 2015, owing to the efforts of the Iranian Resistance, the United States Congress introduced resolutions and passed legislation, obligating the U.S. Government to undertake the necessary measures to protect the residents of Camp Liberty and to safely transfer them out of Iraq.
-Similar resolutions and declarations were also adopted in the European Parliament, and in parliaments in the United Kingdom, as well as in other European and Middle Eastern countries.
+Similar resolutions and declarations were also adopted in the European Parliament, in parliaments in the United Kingdom, and in other European and Middle Eastern countries.

-The UNHCR added, “Ongoing success in the implementation of solutions has also been assisted by the residents’ commitment to meeting the bulk of the associated costs, particularly for long term support of all residents relocated out of Iraq who have no access to state-sponsored assistance.”
+The UNHCR added, “Ongoing success in the implementation of solutions has also been assisted by the residents’ commitment to meeting the bulk of the associated costs, particularly for long-term support of all residents relocated out of Iraq who has no access to state-sponsored assistance.”

-In the course of the process to resettle Camp Liberty residents, Iraqi intelligence agents, acting at the behest of the Iranian regime’s ambassador to Iraq (a commander of the terrorist Quds Force), prevented the residents from taking with them their personal belongings, such as computers, radios, cell phones, and even electric shavers.
+In the course of the process of resettling Camp Liberty residents, Iraqi intelligence agents, acting at the behest of the Iranian regime’s ambassador to Iraq (a commander of the terrorist Quds Force), prevented the residents from taking with them their personal belongings, such as computers, radios, cell phones, and even electric shavers.